-On the risk side, the FDA relied on its Biologics Effectiveness and Safety (BEST) System for the VAM/P case rates appearing in Table~\ref{MIA} above and used the CDC's Vaccine Safety Datalink (VSD) system to estimate the percentage of VAM/P cases requiring hospitalization \cite[Section 2.3.2]{Yogurtcu}.
+The FDA relied on its Biologics Effectiveness and Safety (BEST) System for the VAM/P-case rates appearing in Table~\ref{MIA} above and used the CDC's Vaccine Safety Datalink (VSD) system to estimate the percentage of cases requiring hospitalization \cite[Section 2.3.2]{Yogurtcu}.

-As the systematic review \cite{Knudsen} shows, VAM/P-case rates vary considerably depending on the case definition employed and the extent of stratification of risk, based on age, sex, vaccine manufacturer and dose, with most cases occurring postdose 2.
-For its mRNA-1273 assessment, the FDA relied on data from its four BEST-System data partners, which reported, with wide confidence intervals, the following estimates of myo/pericarditis incidence rates for 18--25-year-old males during the 7-day interval following dose 2: approximately 35, 70, 146, and 256 cases per million second doses \cite[p,\ 12]{Wong}.
-The FDA's BEST System uses health-claims data not validated by a complete review of patients’ medical charts \cite[Section~4]{Yogurtcu}, and the System has ``inherent limitations, such as small sample sizes and imperfect sensitivity of ICD-10 codes to identify these rare outcomes'' \cite[Section~4]{Funk}.
-We rely on four sources of data to estimate the VAM/P rate for dose 2 among 18--25-year-old males: (i) Buchan et al.\ \cite{BuchanPreprint} who apply the Brighton Collaboration's case definition (levels 1--3), (ii) Patone et al.\ \cite{PatonePreprint} who consider only hospitalized cases of myocarditis, (iii) Sharff et al.\ \cite{SharffPreprint} who apply the CDC's case definition \cite{Gargano}, and (iv) the FDA (with VSD-based adjustments).
+VAM/P-case rates vary considerably depending on the case definition employed and the extent of stratification of risk, based on age, sex, vaccine manufacturer, and dose, with most cases occurring postdose 2 \cite{Knudsen}.
+For its mRNA-1273 assessment, the FDA's four BEST-System data partners reported, with wide confidence intervals, the following myo/pericarditis incidence rates for 18--25-year-old males during the 7-day interval following dose 2: approximately 35, 70, 146, and 256 cases per million 2nd \mbox{doses \cite[p,\ 12]{Wong}}.
+The FDA's BEST System uses health-claims data not validated by a complete review of patients’ medical charts \cite[Section~4]{Yogurtcu} and has ``inherent limitations, such as small sample sizes and imperfect sensitivity of ICD-10 codes to identify these rare outcomes'' \cite[Section~4]{Funk}.
+We rely on four sources of data to estimate the VAM/P rate for dose 2 among 18--25-year-old males: (i) Buchan et al.\ \cite{BuchanPreprint}, who apply the Brighton Collaboration's case definition, (ii) Patone et al.\ \cite{PatonePreprint}, who consider only hospitalized cases of myocarditis, (iii)~Sharff et al.\ \cite{SharffPreprint}, who apply the CDC's case definition \cite{Gargano}, and (iv) the FDA (with VSD-based~adjustments).